telerik/reporting-docs/knowledge-base/how-to-fix-reportscontrollerbase-is-obsolete.md

 ---
-title: How to fix: ReportsControllerBase is obsolete
+title: How to fix ReportsControllerBase is obsolete warning
 description: Such warning can appear in .NET Core application after upgrade
 type: troubleshooting
 page_title: How to Fix: ReportsControllerBase is Obsolete
 slug: how-to-fix-reportscontrollerbase-is-obsolete
 position:
-tags:
+tags: ASP.NET Core, HTML5Viewer
-ticketid: 1462359
 res_type: kb
 ---

 ## Environment
 <table>